Assignment #4: Three’s Company

 Step 1: Getting a Streaming Version to Work

-Write a mapper progam and reducer program in your favorite scripting language, like Python.
+Write a mapper progam and reducer program using either Python2.7 or Perl 5 scripting languages.

 My mapper is called